Genivia/RE-flex/doc/index.md

 A lookahead pattern `φ(?=ψ)` matches `φ` only when followed by pattern `ψ`.
 The text matched by `ψ` is not consumed.

-Boost matchers support lookahead `φ(?=ψ)` and lookbehind `φ(?<=ψ)` patterns that may appear anywhere in a regex.
+Boost.Regex and PCRE2 matchers support lookahead `φ(?=ψ)` and lookbehind
+`φ(?<=ψ)` patterns that may appear anywhere in a regex.
 The RE/flex matcher supports lookahead at the end of a pattern, similar to \ref reflex-pattern-trailing.

 🔝 [Back to table of contents](#)